The Customization Guardrail

 ⓘ

 The decision rests on one fact: editing existing plugin code (or creating a new plugin that will start running code immediately) alters the substrate form that polices every other plugin’s discipline.
 One quiet regression deep inside a plugin’s hook can poison every dispatched subagent, every phase gate, every voice fire across the session.
-The gate’s role is to ensure plugin-code work only happens in contexts where the operator is deliberately doing plugin-layer work — not as a side effect of normal cycle activity. ⓘ
+The gate’s role is to ensure plugin-code work only happens in contexts where the operator is deliberately doing code-level substrate work — not as a side effect of normal cycle activity. ⓘ

 How it works — the OR-gate